 “The year now ending saw a few acts of terrible evil.
 It also saw many more acts of courage and kindness and love.
 And these reflect the great hope of Christmas: A light shines in the darkness, and the darkness shall not overcome it.“

-Most presidents love to quote the Bible in their speeches, but W. took it a step further with a metaphor for the conflict in the Middle East.
-Bush was notorious for portraying the United States with metaphors of light and the Middle Easy as the darkness.
+Most presidents love to quote the Bible passages in their speeches, but George W. Bush took it a step further with a metaphor for the conflict in the Middle East.
+This President Bush was notorious for portraying the United States with metaphors of light, and the Middle Easy as the darkness.
 The United States was in the Middle East, and he believed they were doing positive work.

-In poetry, mentioning spring is almost always a metaphor for new beginnings and a resurgence.
-Bill Clinton was inaugurated after a highly volatile term by George H. W. Bush, and he spoke frequently during the election about a rebirth for the country, and with his first inaugural address, he declared that start of that rebirth.
-It was a metaphor for moving forward and putting the economy in the right direction and reducing national debt.
+In poetry, mentioning spring is almost always a metaphor for new beginnings, hope, and a resurgence.
+Bill Clinton was inaugurated after a highly volatile term by George H. W. Bush, and he spoke frequently during the election about a rebirth for the country.
+With his first inaugural address, President Clinton declared the start of a rebirth.
+It was a metaphor for moving forward, and pointing the economy in the right direction, and reducing national debt.